 - Procrastination can cause stress.
 For example, if someone delays getting started on a task, this can cause them to feel stressed about the possibility that they won’t finish the task before the upcoming deadline.

 - Stress can cause procrastination.
 For example, if someone’s stress makes it difficult for them to focus on their work, this can lead them to procrastinate by doing things that don’t require concentration, such as browsing social media.

 In some cases, people experience this association in only one direction, for example if their procrastination causes them stress, but their stress doesn’t cause them to procrastinate.
-Other people experience this association in both directions, which can lead to a self-perpetuating stress-procrastination cycle, where their procrastination causes them to feel stressed, which in turn causes them to procrastinate further, which causes them to keep feeling stressed, and so on.
+In other cases, people experience this association in both directions, which can lead to a self-reinforcing stress-procrastination cycle, where their procrastination causes them to feel stressed, which in turn causes them to procrastinate further, which causes them to keep feeling stressed, and so on.